CrowdStrike/aidr-aiguard-lab/README.md

       cp .env.example .env
       ```

-      Then populate it using the **Domain** and **Default Token** values from the service configuration.

-      > Use your project **Domain** value as part of the base URL.
-Including the full base URL allows this tool to work with custom deployments, including those accessed locally via port forwarding.
+      Then populate it.

-   - NOTE: If you get 400 or 403 errors when running aiguard_lab.py, the cause is most likely incorrect values for PANGEA_BASE_URL and/or PANGEA_AI_GUARD_TOKEN.
+   - NOTE: If you get 400 or 403 errors when running `aiguard_lab.py`, the cause is most likely incorrect values for CS_AIDR_BASE_URL and/or CS_AIDR_TOKEN.

 ## Usage